Groups with fast-growing conjugator length functions: Introduction

 \section{Introduction}

 This is one of a series of articles in which we explore the geometry of the conjugacy problem in finitely presented groups through the lens of conjugator length functions.
 Our purpose in this article is to construct explicit groups where these functions exhibit a range of rapid growth types.
-Given a group $\Gamma$ with finite generating set $A$, we write $u \! \sim \! v$ when words $u$ and $v$ in $A^{\pm 1}$ represent conjugate elements of $\Gamma$, and define $\CL(u,v)$ to be the length of a shortest word $w$ such that $uw=wv$ in $\Gamma$.
+Given a group $\Gamma$ with a finite generating set $A$, we write $u \! \sim \! v$ when words $u$ and $v$ in $A^{\pm 1}$ represent conjugate elements of $\Gamma$, and define $\CL(u,v)$ to be the length of a shortest word $w$ such that $uw=wv$ in $\Gamma$.
 The \emph{conjugator length function} $\CL : \N \to \N$ is defined so that $\CL\mleft(n\mright)$ is the least integer $N$ such that $\CL(u,v) \leq N$ for all words $u$ and $v$ with lengths $|u|+|v|\le n$ such that $u \! \sim v$ in $\Gamma$.

-We proved in \cite{BrRi2, BrRi1} that for all $d \in \N$, there are finitely presented groups for which $\CL\mleft(n\mright) \simeq n^d$, and in \cite{BrRi4} we proved that the set of exponents $e$ for which there is a finitely presented groups with $\CL\mleft(n\mright) \simeq n^e$ is dense in $[2, \infty)$.
-Many constructions are known of finitely presented groups that have a solvable word problem but an unsolvable conjugacy problem (e.g.~\cite{miller1}), and the conjugator length function of such a group is not bounded above by any recursive function.
+We proved in \cite{BrRi2, BrRi1} that for all $d \in \N$, there are finitely presented groups for which $\CL\mleft(n\mright) \simeq n^d$, and in \cite{BrRi4} we proved that the set of exponents $e$ for which there is a finitely presented group with $\CL\mleft(n\mright) \simeq n^e$ is dense in $[2, \infty)$.
+Many constructions of finitely presented groups are known that have a solvable word problem but an unsolvable conjugacy problem (e.g.~\cite{miller1}), and the conjugator length function of such a group is not bounded above by any recursive function.
 But it has proved surprisingly difficult to construct finitely presented groups with matching upper and lower bounds that are large.

 The bulk of this article is dedicated to constructing the first examples of finitely presented groups where the conjugator length function is exponential.

 \begin{theorem} There exist finitely presented groups $\Lambda$ such that $\CL\mleft(n\mright) \simeq 2^n$, for instance,